ivan-hc/aih2AM/README.md

-# aih2AM
+# AppImageHub To "AM" (aih2AM)
-A script to convert apps from AppImage.Github.io to installation scripts for "AM" Application Manager
+A script to convert apps from AppImage.Github.io to installation scripts for "AM" Application Manager.

 ### USAGE